mpevnev/parsed/README.md

 passed down the parser chain.
 So if you do
 `auto p = literal!SomeType("foo") / literal!SomeType("bar");`, then `p` will
 succeed on any string starting with "foobar", but `.parsed` will be just "bar".
-3. `%` is the most importnant operator.
+3. `%` is the most important operator.
 It is applied to a parser on the left side and a function that takes chain's built-up value and this parser's parsed string.
 The function should return new build-up value, which will replace that of the whole parser chain.
 So if you do